Cooling-Off Periods by State

 Victoria

 The Victorian government has declared that buyers are entitled to a 3-business day cooling-off period.
 Should they decide to terminate the contract, they must inform you in writing.
-In this case, you have the right to retain the greater of $100 or 0.2% of the purchase price from their deposit.
+In this case, you have the right to retain the greater of $100 or 0.2%, whichever is the greater amount, of the purchase price from their deposit.

 Western Australia